ekatiyar/open-webui-tools/README.md

 # Open WebUI Tools

-Some tools I have implemented to be used natively with [Open WebUI](https://github.com/open-webui/open-webui).
-Built with python with a focus on using provided python libraries in the Open WebUI environment.
+A collection of tools implemented to be used natively with [Open WebUI](https://github.com/open-webui/open-webui).
+Built using Python and leveraging the libraries provided in the Open WebUI environment.

-# Tools
+## 🛠️ Tools

-## Youtube Transcript Provider
+### 1. Youtube Transcript Provider

-Provides the full, detailed youtube transcript in English.
+Provides a detailed, full-length transcript of any YouTube video in English.

 ### Motivation
-The built-in youtube tool in Web UI uses RAG which negatively affects the ability of a model to understand the logical flow of a piece of content, which causes summarization performance to suffer.
-We provide that transcript to the model directly.
+The native YouTube tool in Open WebUI employs RAG, which can hinder the model's ability to grasp the overall structure and logical flow of content, which impacts summarization performance negatively.
+This tool bypasses the RAG by providing the transcript directly to the model.